 CQRS) to the

-Most of the medium scale startups which serve few hundred thousand requests everyday can survive with master-slave set up provided that they periodically archive older data.
+Most of the medium scale startups which serve few hundred thousand requests everyday can survive with primary-replica set up provided that they periodically archive older data.

 Now you scale to 2 more cities, you see that your